 The historic motor still works perfectly today.4 In 1827, Hungarian physicist Ányos Jedlik started experimenting with electromagnetic coils.

 After Jedlik solved the technical problems of the continuous rotation with the invention of the commutator, he called his early devices "electromagnetic self-rotors".Although they were used only for instructional purposes, in 1828 Jedlik demonstrated the first device to contain the three main components of practical DC motors: the stator, rotor and commutator.

 The device employed no permanent magnets, as the magnetic fields of both the stationary and revolving components were produced solely by the currents flowing through their windingsŹródło: https://en.wikipedia.org/wiki/Electric_motor

 Diesel cycle Main article: Diesel cycle P-v Diagram for the Ideal Diesel cycle.The cycle follows the numbers 1?4 in clockwise direction.
 Most truck and automotive diesel engines use a cycle reminiscent of a four-stroke cycle, but with a compression heating ignition system, rather than needing a separate ignition system.This variation is called the diesel cycle.

 Otto cycle is exactly the same one that was described for the four-stroke engine.It consists of the same four major steps: Intake, compression, ignition and exhaust.
 PV diagram for Otto cycle On the PV-diagram, 1?2: Intake: suction stroke 2?3: Isentropic Compression stroke 3?4: Heat addition stroke 4?5: Exhaust stroke (Isentropic expansion) 5?2: Heat rejection The distance between points 1?2 is the stroke of the engine.By dividing V2/V1, we get: r, where r is called the compression ratio of the engine.Źródło: https://en.wikipedia.org/wiki/Internal_combustion_engine

-Then the car can really be in bad shape, although aesthetically looks good and inconvenience are covered.
+When buying a car from abroad we have to be careful if the seller does not deceive us, because there is no shortage of vehicles which, for example, have accidents and are sold as accident-free.Then the car can really be in bad shape, although aesthetically looks good and inconvenience are covered.
 This creates a really big risk and it is worth to choose the service of your friends in this regard.
 Imports of cars from abroad is often a way to earn a certain amount of money, so a lot of people lead such activities.
 So let's go to a friend or a person with a command when you plan to buy this car..